New exhibition opens on march 24th

 At Esrum we welcome you with open arms.
-You can settle down in the Abbey Basement [link til klosterkælderen], get good advice for the journey, strike your own pilgrim’s coin and get your pilgrim’s passport stamped.
-Or simply take a coffee break.
-You can buy food and drink for the journey at Møllekaféen (The Mill café) next to the abbey.
+You can settle down in the Abbey Cellars, get good advice for the journey or enjoy a piece of cake and coffee.
+You can buy food and drinks for the journey at Møllecaféen (The Mill café) next to the abbey.

 Esrum Abbey was bestowed a gift by Magaret I in the December of 1411.
 The gift consisted of 5000 Lubeck marks of which half was earmarked for the expansion of the nunnery, Vor Frue, in Roskilde and the other half for Christians and the needy as well as pilgrimages.
 A lot of pilgrimages had the abbey as a point of departure on that basis.

 The North Zealand part of the route from Trondheim to Spain goes from Elsinore pass by Esrum to Hillerød.

 From Elsinore harbor the route pass by St. Mariæ Church, Teglstrup Hegn, Gurre Church, St. Jacob’s Chapel, Gurre Lake, Klosterris Hegn and ends at Esrum Abbey.

 A scenic route that stretches a long way through magnificent landscape, beautiful lakes, quiet forests and cultural monuments.